 This is not an easy question to answer.
 What we can say is that firms are changing their mindset.
 From thinking about collection design as a stage in production which has a set beginning and a set end, now many firms think about design as a continuous process whereby firms can constantly re-adjust their stylistic and supply-chain management decisions in order to match market trends, both in terms of style, and in terms of manufacturing and distribution processes.

 As we’ve discussed in this post, design directions and influences can be better understood by breaking down a variety of different industry trends and looking at the ways in which these can create new directions and concepts for designers to use.
-At 440 Industries we focus a lot on the new ideas concerning fashion sustainability as we believe that fashion needs a profound reform.
-In order to assist our readers and followers to better understand this topic, we’ve created a free online course.

 This content was created in order to clarify many misconceptions on the way in which business can operate, by respecting the environment and by showing the great rewards available for all of those companies who become pioneers of this age, by championing new initiatives and testing the market for new practices and ways to engage with one’s customers.